English Exit Exam

 Will I receive notification if I have to write the Exam?
 Do I have to register for the Exam?

-If you are eligible to write the Exam, you will receive written notification in the mail approximately three weeks before the Exam to inform you of the date and time.
-To register, all eligible students must complete a form that will be posted on Omnivox.
-You will then present yourself at the school on the day and time indicated.
+If you are eligible to write the Exam, you will receive a MIO three weeks before the Exam to inform you of the date, time and location.

-I meet the criteria to write the Exam, but I didn’t receive notification.
+I meet the criteria to write the Exam, but I didn’t receive any information.
 What should I do?

 You must contact the Registrar’s Office in room F-103 or by phone at 450-672-7360 ext.
 3256.